 Can you blame them?

-I mean, if we're gonna if we're if we're if we're gonna bail out people who can't pay their mortgages, although that appears to be off the table now.
+I mean, if we're going to bail out people who can't pay their mortgages, although that appears to be off the table now, I don't know what we're doing with that.

-And that's gonna happen.
+And that's going to happen.

-Obama's gonna do this.
+Obama's going to do this.

-Uh if it doesn't happen before this lame duck session is over, Obama will do it.
+If it doesn't happen before this lame duck session is over, Obama will do it.

-So they're gonna get bailouts.
+So they're going to get bailouts.

-Can you blame anybody for calling Washington, hey, what about me?
+Can you blame anybody for calling Washa?

 No, absolutely not.

-I don't know, I don't say where it would end, though.
+I don't say where it would end, though.

-Well, I'll tell you where it is.
+Well, I'll tell you where it ends.

-Now, Barney Frank said yesterday when asked the same question, where does it end?
+Now, Barney Frank said yesterday, when asked the same question, where does it end?

-He said, Well, it ends when it stops working.
+He said, well, it ends when it stops working.

 The bailouts end when they stop working.